Russian border guards came under fire on Ukraine border, schools evacuated -officials | Law-Order

 A Russian regional official said on Wednesday that frontier guards in the Kursk region bordering Ukraine had come under fire, while schools in nearby Belgorod were evacuated after a bomb threat, according to the city's mayor.

 Moscow, which sent thousands of troops into Ukraine on Feb.
 24 in what it called a "special military operation", has accused Ukraine of targeting Russian assets across the border.
-"Yesterday, on April 5, they tried to fire mortars at the position of our border guards in the Sudzhansky district," said Roman Starovoit, the governor of the Kursk region.
+"Yesterday... they tried to fire mortars at the position of our border guards in the Sudzhansky district," said Roman Starovoit, the governor of the Kursk region.

 "Russian border guards returned fire...
 There were no casualties or damage on our side."
-Reuters could not immediately verify the report and there was no immediate reaction from Ukraine.
+Reuters could not immediately verify the report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)